-193 CAA CAP 168: Licensing of Aerodromes: See
+&lt;sup>171 CAA CAP 168: Licensing of Aerodromes: See

-https://publicapps.caa.co.uk/modalapplication.aspx?appid=11&mode=detail&id=6114
+&lt;sup>172 See https://publicapps.caa.co.uk/modalapplication.aspx?appid=11&mode=detail&id=576

-- 5.5.12 The CAA's CAP 738194 sets out that all licensed aerodromes are required to ensure they have a system in place to safeguard their aerodrome against the growth of obstacles or activities that may present a hazard to aircraft operations. - 5.5.13 It is considered best practice for the LPA to include the safeguarded area and explanatory notes on its planning 'constraints' plan so that potential applicants can be aware of the presence of the aerodrome and the extent and nature of the safeguarding relevant to a particular aerodrome.
-DfT/ODPM Circular 01/2003195 provides advice to planning authorities on the official safeguarding of aerodromes and includes a list of the civil aerodromes which are officially safeguarded. - 5.5.14 The DfT/ODPM Circular 01/2003196 and CAA guidance also recommends that the operators of aerodromes which are not officially safeguarded should take steps to protect their aerodrome from the possible effects of development by establishing an agreed consultation procedure between themselves and the LPAs. - 5.5.15 The certified Safeguarding maps for all aerodromes (both licensed and unlicensed) depicting the OLS and other criteria (for example to minimise "birdstrike" hazards) are deposited with the relevant LPAs. - 5.5.16 The CAA makes clear that the responsibility for the safeguarding of General Aviation aerodromes lies with the aerodrome operator. - 5.5.17 There are also "Public Safety Zones" (PSZs) at the end of runways of the busiest airports in the UK, within which development is restricted to minimise risks to people on the ground in the event of an aircraft accident on take-off or landing.
+- 5.5.16 It is considered best practice for the LPA to include the safeguarded area and explanatory notes on its planning 'constraints' plan so that potential applicants can be aware of the presence of the aerodrome and the extent and nature of the safeguarding relevant to a particular aerodrome.
+DfT/ODPM Circular 01/2003 provides advice to planning authorities on the official safeguarding of aerodromes and includes a list of the civil aerodromes which are officially safeguarded. - 5.5.17 The DfT/ODPM Circular 01/2003 and CAA guidance also recommends that the operators of aerodromes which are not officially safeguarded should take steps to protect their aerodrome from the possible effects of development by establishing an agreed consultation procedure between themselves and the LPAs. - 5.5.18 The certified Safeguarding maps for all aerodromes (both licensed and unlicensed) depicting the OLS and other criteria (for example to minimise "birdstrike" hazards) are deposited with the relevant LPAs. - 5.5.19 The CAA makes clear that the responsibility for the safeguarding of General Aviation aerodromes lies with the aerodrome operator. - 5.5.20 There are also "Public Safety Zones" (PSZs) at the end of runways of the busiest airports in the UK, within which development is restricted to minimise risks to people on the ground in the event of an aircraft accident on take-off or landing.
 Maps showing the PSZs are deposited with the relevant LPAs.
-DfT Circular 01/2010 provides advice to LPAs on Public Safety Zones.197 - 5.5.18 The military Low Flying system covers the whole of the UK and enables low flying activities as low as 75m (mean separation distance).
+DfT Circular 01/2010 provides advice to LPAs on Public Safety Zones. - 5.5.21 The military Low Flying system covers the whole of the UK and enables low flying activities as low as 75m (mean separation distance).
 A considerable amount of military flying for training purposes is conducted at as low as 30m in designated Tactical Training Areas (TTAs) in mid Wales, Cumbria, the Scottish Border region and in the Electronic Warfare Range in the Scottish Border area.
-In addition, military helicopters may operate down to ground level. - 5.5.19 New energy infrastructure may cause obstructions in MOD low flying areas.
-A balance must be struck between defence and energy needs in these areas.
+In addition, military helicopters may operate down to ground level.